 If you're interested in getting started targeting corbina, the first step to regularly experiencing the best corbina fishing from the surf in Southern California is to make sure you’re set up correctly before you even leave the house…

-2) Corbina Fishing: The Best rods for Corbina Fishing
+Best Rods (Poles) for Corbina Fishing

-Leave your 7-foot combo at home and go with a specialist rod around 8 to 10-feett in length and rated for 4 or 6 to 10-pound line, or very similar (e.g. 6 - 12 pound rating).
+Let’s start with the rod and reel.
+Leave your 7-foot combo at home and go with a specialist rod around 8 to 10-feet in length and rated for 4 or 6 to 10-pound line, or very similar (e.g. 6 - 12 pound rating).

 The extra length in the rod will help you manage your line and keep the sinker in the right zone for longer compared to a short rod.
+It'll make a big difference.

 The Phenix Featherlite range of rods are popular, but a little pricey for a surf rod for some, whereas the Okuma SST, Rockaway SP and Guide Select Pro range is a little more affordable and durable.